Dog on death row: Trial begins to determine dog's fate after attack

 The animal, a 2-year-old 65kg Rottweiler named Chopper, has been held at the Tauranga City Council's pound since the attack on October 14 last year.

-Today's trial is a life and death scenario for the family pet; if Fraser is convicted, the destruction of the dog must be ordered by the Judge, unless "exceptional circumstances" can be proved.
+Today's trial is a matter of life and death for the family pet; if Fraser is convicted, the destruction of the dog must be ordered by the Judge, unless "exceptional circumstances" can be proved.

 Fraser has consistently denied that her actions were responsible for the attack.
 Her defence rests on the claim that the vet was responsible for the attack.